-Originally set for November 2021, it was recently announced that this has been extended by a year to November 2022 in light of the impact that COVID-19 has had on many organisations' priorities and budgets during 2020.
+Originally set for November 2021, the date was later extended to November 2022 in light of the impact that COVID-19 has had on many organisations' priorities and budgets during 2020.
+In February 2022, it was then further announced that the End of Life date has been extended again until at least November 2023.

 The FAQs page can be found here.
 We'll continue to update and add to it as more information is available and/or as more questions arise.